vinaychilukuri/vinaychilukuri.github.io/_cases/1 - Inventory-Planner.md

 </div>

 ### Who are our Users?
-- Primary Users
+##### Primary Users
-	- Inventory Planners
+- **Inventory Planners** &mdash; responsible for the placement of the procured inventory and maintaining the in-stock quantity in each of the Flipkart warehouses across India.
-	- Category Operations
+- **Key Account Managers** &mdash; They decide on what products to procure.
+Responsible for business development with Vendors.

-- Secondary Users
+- **Category Operations** &mdash; responsible for execution of operations to help Flipkart procure goods from Vendors.

-	- Business Finance
+##### Secondary Users
-	- Key Account Managers
+- Business Finance &mdash; responsible for certain approvals for large monetary orders.
-	- Planning Directors
+- Planning Directors &mdash; review warehouse capacity, in-stock and other approvals.

 ## Immersing in User Research